James Srodes: Spying on the CIA Director

+Books Written

 His most recent biography is Spies in Palestine: Love, Betrayal and the Heroic Life of Sarah Aaronsohn published by Counterpoint Press in 2016.
-The book is the story of Sarah Aaronsohn and her prominent family, early settlers of Palestine who formed the NILI espionage network to spy for the Allies against the Ottoman Turkish Empire during World War One.
+The book is the story of Sarah Aaronsohn and her prominent family, early settlers of Palestine who formed the Nili espionage network to spy for the Allies against the Ottoman Turkish Empire during World War One.
 The book is a story of lost opportunities.
 The Times of Israel quotes Srodes as saying, “There was a brief window at the turn of the 20th century where Jews and Arabs had a common alliance of sorts that could have been built on, because they had a common enemy in the Ottoman Turks.
 But the fact that it didn’t turn out that way is a real tragedy.”
 According to Booklist, “In this engaging story of the woman called the Flame of Israel, a woman greatly admired by the fabled Lawrence of Arabia, Srodes also details the lost opportunity for a peaceful alliance between the new Israel and the indigenous people of the region.”

 Srodes' previous book is a multiple-biography titled On Dupont Circle: Franklin and Eleanor Roosevelt and the Progressives Who Shaped Our World that was published by Counterpoint Press in 2013.
 The book, which was a finalist for the Los Angeles Times history book award and also was nominated for a Pulitzer Prize, portrays a group of reform-minded strivers in Washington, D.C. between World War I and World War II.
 This group included Herbert Hoover, William Bullitt, Felix Frankfurter, Walter Lippmann, Sumner Welles, John Foster Dulles, Allen Dulles, Eleanor Lansing Dulles, Eleanor Roosevelt and Franklin Roosevelt.
 According to the Washington Independent Review of Books, “James Srodes deftly portrays their colorful stories.
 He also makes the bold argument that the 'set,' as he calls them, profoundly influenced U.S. policies for much of the 20th century.”
 According to a review in Publishers Weekly, “Srodes is refreshingly unafraid to question his subjects' motives.”